4

 Back to all posts

-Comparing Equine Regenerative Therapy Options: PRP vs. RenoVō®
+Comparing Equine Therapy Options: PRP vs. RenoVō®

 The key difference between PRP (Platelet-Rich Plasma) and RenoVō® lies in consistency, composition, and practical application.
-While PRP relies on platelets collected and processed on-site, RenoVō® is a ready-to-use, acellular equine amniotic tissue allograft prepared according to a standardized formulationthat offers the beneficial proteins intrinsic to amniotic tissues, including growth factors, IL-1Ra and A2M among others.
+While PRP relies on platelets collected and processed on-site, RenoVō® is a ready-to-use, acellular equine amniotic tissue allograft prepared according to a standardized formulation that offers the beneficial proteins intrinsic to amniotic tissues, including growth factors, IL-1Ra and A2M among others.
 RenoVō® eliminates the variability associated with PRP, and delivers a more predictable product—making it a reliable choice for veterinarians seeking an off-the-shelf solution for tissue support.

 Breaking Down the Differences: PRP vs. RenoVō®